School Board Policy 407 -

 II.
 General Statement of Policy

-“Blood borne pathogens” means pathogenic microorganisms that are present in human blood and can cause disease in humans.
-These pathogens include, but are not limited to, hepatitis B virus (HBV) and human immunodeficiency virus (HIV).
+A. “Blood-borne pathogen” means pathogenic microorganisms that are present in human blood and can cause disease in humans.
+This definition includes, but is not limited to, hepatitis B virus (HBV) and human immunodeficiency virus (HIV).

 IV.
 Target Job Categories

-Annual Training will be provided to all full and part-time employees who are “routinely exposed” to a hazardous substance, harmful physical agent, infectious substance or blood borne pathogen as set forth above.
+Annual Training will be provided to all full-time and part-time employees who are “routinely exposed” to a hazardous substance, harmful physical agent, infectious agent or blood-borne pathogen as set forth above.

 V. Training Schedule